-The Company classifies its financial assets in loans and receivables.
+The Company classifies its financial assets in the following categories: loans and receivables and available-for-sale investments.
 The classification depends on the purpose for which the financial assets were acquired.
 Management determines the classification of its financial assets at initial recognition.